Optimal Performance Takes Time

 If you have lower back pain, look at your sacrum, the thoracolumbar junction, the hips, knees, heels and feet. and look at ribcage pelvis alignment.

 One thing that the body apparently craves (and so creates when it is lacking in the required places) is stability.
 It's like ourselves as humans.
 What do we need?
 A home, good health, income.
 All of these give us a foundation from which we can do the things that we want to do.
 Stability allows us to do what we want to.
 And the same is true with the body.

 A first step towards optimal performance in yoga and in life is creating stability.

 Beginners 1 and beginners 2 helps you to learn two different methods for creating stability.
 These methods help you get awareness and control of your body at the same time.

-Frictional arm and leg strength teaches you different ways to create stability across the legs or across a leg and an arm using friction.
+Frictional Muscle Control teaches you different ways to create stability across the legs or across a leg and an arm using friction.
 And it shows you how to create joint stability in the hips, knees and foot using pressure.

 Extreme stability focuses on foot/lower leg, hand and forearm actions for stabilizing your extremities.
 This can help give better hip and shoulder control.